Chattahoochee County DUI Court Process

 The Court Process Timeline

-The DUI court process in Chattahoochee follows a general timeline.
+The DUI court process typically follows a series of steps, from your initial appearance to a potential trial.
 Understanding this timeline can help you prepare for each stage.

 1. Arraignment (First Appearance)

-- When it Happens: Your arraignment is usually scheduled within a few weeks of your arrest.
-The exact date will be on your court summons.
-Missing your arraignment can result in a warrant being issued for your arrest.
+- When it Happens: The arraignment is your first court appearance, usually scheduled within a few weeks of your arrest.
+The exact date and time will be on your citation or release papers.

-- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-You will need to demonstrate your financial need to the court.
-The judge will determine if you qualify based on your income and assets.
+- Getting a Court-Appointed Attorney: If you cannot afford to hire an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation to determine if you qualify.

 2. Pre-Trial Hearings